RiverArchitect/RA_wiki/wiki/Signposts.md

 ## Generate Input File(s) (.inp) <a name="inpfile"></a>
 Lifespan mapping uses input files (.inp) to identify relevant Rasters and (flood) return periods.
 Given that `Analyze Flow` was previously executed for a *Condition*, an input file can be generated with the `Make Input File` tool.

-The resulting `input_definitions.inp` is stored on the directory `RiverArchitect/01_Conditions/CONDITION/`. `input_definitions.inp` contains information about lifespan duration and Raster names, which link to Rasters containing spatial information as described on the [Parameters](LifespanDesign-parameters) Wiki page.
+The resulting `input_definitions.inp` is stored in the directory `RiverArchitect/01_Conditions/CONDITION/`. `input_definitions.inp` contains information about lifespan duration and Raster names, which link to Rasters containing spatial information as described in the [Parameters](LifespanDesign-parameters) Wiki page.
 The order of definitions and lines must not be changed to ensure the proper functioning of the module.
 Enter or change the information in the corresponding lines, only between the "=" and the "*\#*" signs (the input routines uses these signs as start and end identifiers for relevant information).
 Verify that every `input_definitions.inp` created contains the following definitions (line by line):

 |Line No.| [Par.](LifespanDesign-parameters) | Description|
 |:-------|:-------------|:-----------|